ganteater/ai-ae-plugin/README.md

 To use the **AI Code Helper** feature, you need to add the `<Editor>` configuration tag in your Anteater configuration file (`ae.xml`).
 This enables the integration with AI-powered tools like OpenAI for code assistance.

+> Note: AICodeHelper only works with the [desktop version of Anteater](https://ganteater.com/anteater-desktop/index.html).

 Example Configuration:

 Below is an example of how to configure the AI Code Helper in `ae.xml`: